verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 You can provide a label selector in the Verrazzano resource.
 The label selector is used to determine which clusters created in Rancher will be automatically registered by Verrazzano.

-**NOTE**: If Argo CD is enabled in Verrazzano, then the label selector also is used by Verrazzano to select the Rancher clusters to automatically register with Argo CD.
-For more information about using Argo CD with Verrazzano, see [Argo CD]({{< relref "/docs/samples/argo-cd/_index.md" >}}).

 ### Verrazzano configuration for cluster label selection

 The following illustrates an admin cluster Verrazzano resource that has been configured to support cluster label selection.